OSEHRA-Sandbox/XINDEX/Packages/Toolkit/Documentation/Components.rst

 DIC       Special Lookup                   ^DD(D0,0,"DIC")                      Routine Name without leading "^" ID        Field Identifiers                ^DD(D0,0,"ID",D1)                    Only numerics - Already implemented in XINDX10
 ID        Write Identifier                 ^DD(D0,0,"ID",*)                     Starts with uppercase Alpha characters - Already implemented in XINDX10
-IX        NEW STYLE CROSS-REFERENCES       ^DD(IX)                      This is actually in the INDEX File and searched by...
 ========  ===============================  ===================================  =======================================================================

 INDEX